alex-costich/react-router-docs-follow-along/notes/basics.md

 - `<Link>`, used to navigate between different routes.
 It renders an anchor (`<a>`) element that when clicked, **changes the URL without reloading the page**.

-- `<NavLink>`, a specialized version of `Link` that adds styling capabilities based on the active state of the link.
+- `<NavLink>`, a specialized version of `Link` that adds styling capabilities based on the active state of the link:
+  - `isActive`: when the user is at the URL
+  - `isPending`: when it's about to be active (data is still loading)

 ## Loading data